Basic information on child support in Mississippi.

 The Mississippi Department of Human Services Child Support Program can sometimes help you get the child support you are owed.
 You can find information about their services and answers to common child support questions on their website.
 They also have a Child Support Handbook for Parents, available in English, Spanish, and Vietnamese.

-The Mississippi Bar Association has some information about parents’ child support obligations on their website.
+The Mississippi Bar Association has some information about parents’ child support obligations on its website.

 WomensLaw.org is unrelated to the above organizations and cannot vouch for the accuracy of their sites.
 These links are for your information only.